Azure/aks-baseline-automation/IaC/bicep/README.md

 1. Create your workflow [GitHub Environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment?msclkid=62181fb1ab7511ec9be085113913a757) to store the environment variables for your workflow.

-2. Customize the GitHub Action workflow [IaC-bicep-AKS.yml](https://github.com/Azure/aks-baseline-automation/blob/main/.github/workflows/IaC-bicep-AKS.yml) under the .github\workflows folder to automate the deployment of your Azure resources through the GitHub pipleine using the bicep parameter and orchestration files that you previously updated.
+2. Customize the GitHub Action workflow [IaC-bicep-AKS.yml](https://github.com/Azure/aks-baseline-automation/blob/main/.github/workflows/IaC-bicep-AKS.yml) under the .github\workflows folder to automate the deployment of your Azure resources through the GitHub pipeline using the bicep parameter and orchestration files that you previously updated.

     Note that this sample workflow file deploys Azure resources respectively in the hub and spoke resource groups as specified in the [AKS Baseline Reference Implementation](https://github.com/mspnp/aks-baseline).

-3. Configure the GitHub Actions to access Azure resources through [Workload Identity federation with OpenID Connect](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-openid-connect).
+3. Configure the GitHub Actions to access Azure resources through [Workload Identity federation with OpenID Connect](https://docs.microsoft.com/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-openid-connect).
 This is a more secure access method than using Service Principals because you won't have to manage any secret.
 Use [this script](../../docs/oidc-federated-credentials.md) to set it up.

 4. Run and troubleshoot the Github pipeline.
    As the workflow trigger is set to "workflow_dispatch", you can manually start it by clicking on [Actions](https://github.com/Azure/aks-baseline-automation/actions) in this Repo, find the workflow [IaC-bicep-AKS.yml](https://github.com/Azure/aks-baseline-automation/blob/main/.github/workflows/IaC-bicep-AKS.yml), and run it by clicking on the "Run Workflow" drop down.